Raje2433/GFG---Solutions---java/README.md

 # 🧠 Structure

--📌Problems are organized by difficulty level (Easy, Medium, etc.).
+- 📌 Problems are organized by difficulty level (Easy, Medium, etc.).

--📌Each folder contains the Java solution file for the respective problem.
+- 📌 Each folder contains the Java solution file for the respective problem.

 ---